 - You have chills, cough, or feel weak and achy.

-- Your pain is worse or does not go away after taking your medicine.
+- Your pain is worse or does not go away after you take pain medicine.

-- You have questions or concerns about myeloma, medicine, or care.
+- You have questions or concerns about your condition or care.

 - You had a bad fall and you may have broken a bone.

 - You feel weak or numb on one side of your body.

 - You have sudden chest pain, pounding or racing of your heart, or shortness of breath.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.